pingcap/docs-cn/system-variables.md

 - This variable is used to set whether to enable the low precision TSO feature.
 After this feature is enabled, new transactions use a timestamp updated every 2 seconds to read data.
 - The main applicable scenario is to reduce the overhead of acquiring TSO for small read-only transactions when reading old data is acceptable.

+### tidb_max_auto_analyze_time <span class="version-mark">New in v6.1.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Default value: `43200`
+- Range: `[0, 2147483647]`
+- Unit: seconds
+- This variable is used to specify the maximum execution time of automatic `ANALYZE` tasks.
+When the execution time of an automatic `ANALYZE` task exceeds the specified time, the task will be terminated.
+When the value of this variable is `0`, there is no limit to the maximum execution time of automatic `ANALYZE` tasks.

 ### tidb_max_chunk_size

 - Scope: SESSION | GLOBAL